kvarak/dnd/docs/_Classes/ranger.md

 | 13th | *rend shadows* |
 | 17th | *Lorlovim's creeping shadow* |

 ### Shadow Familiar
-At 3rd level, you gain the ability to summon a creature of shadow to serve you.
+Gain the ability to summon a creature of shadow to serve you.
 As a ***bonus action*** on your turn, you can conjure or dismiss your shadow familiar, which takes the form of a spectral creature that cannot be targeted or damaged.
 You choose the form you can create when you select this subclass.

-When you conjure your shadow familiar, it appears in an unoccupied space within 30 feet.
+When you conjure your shadow familiar, it appears in an unoccupied space within 30 ft.
 As long as it is conjured, you can forgo one or more of your attacks when you use the Attack action to have your shadow familiar make attacks of its own.
 The attacks use your spell attack modifier for their attacks, and the familiar makes one melee attack for each attack you forgo.
 While within 120 ft of your familiar, you can command it to move (no action required).
 The speeds and attacks of the three forms are listed below.

  **Bear**.
-This form has a speed of 30 feet.
+This form has a speed of 30 ft.
 On a hit, its attack deals 1d10 + your Wisdom modifier slashing damage, and trigger any spells or features that would trigger from your own  attacks (such as Hunter’s Mark).

  **Raven**.
-This form has a flying speed of 90 feet, and a walking speed of 10 feet.
+This form has a flying speed of 90 ft and a walking speed of 10 ft.
 On a hit, its attack deals 1d4 + your Wisdom modifier slashing damage, and causes the next attack made against the target before the end of your next turn to be made at advantage.

  **Wolf**.
-This form has a speed of 40 feet.
+This form has a speed of 40 ft.
 On a hit, its attack deals 1d6 + your Wisdom modifier piercing damage, and causes its target to have disadvantage on the next attack roll it makes before the end of its next turn.

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Shadowy Transposition
-Starting at 7th level, whenever you cast a ranger spell of 1st level or higher, you can choose to swap locations with your familiar immediately before or after casting the spell.
+Whenever you cast a ranger spell of 1st level or higher, you can choose to swap locations with your familiar immediately before or after casting the spell.

 ### Dark Sentinel
-At 11th level, whenever a creature leaves the reach of your shadow familiar, you can use your ***reaction*** to have it make an attack of opportunity against that creature.
+Whenever a creature leaves the reach of your shadow familiar, you can use your ***reaction*** to have it make an attack of opportunity against that creature.

 ### Midnight Bulwark
-Beginning at 15th level, whenever a creature adjacent to your shadow familiar makes an attack against you, you can use your ***reaction*** to have the familiar make an attack against that creature.
+Whenever a creature adjacent to your shadow familiar makes an attack against you, you can use your ***reaction*** to have the familiar make an attack against that creature.

 Additionally, whenever you command your familiar to make an attack using your reaction and the attack hits, the target’s speed is reduced to half until the end of the target’s current turn.